Sogdia: Saka and Kushan periods (146 BC–260 AD)

-From the 1st century AD, the Yuezhi morphed into the powerful Kushan Empire, covering an area from Sogdia to eastern India.
-The Kushan Empire became the center of the profitable Central Asian commerce.
+From the 1st century CE, the Yuezhi morphed into the powerful Kushan Empire, covering an area from Sogdia to eastern India.
+The Kushan Empire became the centre of the profitable Central Asian commerce.
 They began minting unique coins bearing the faces of their own rulers.
 They are related to have collaborated militarily with the Chinese against nomadic incursion, particularly when they allied with the Han dynasty general Ban Chao against the Sogdians in 84, when the latter were trying to support a revolt by the king of Kashgar.

 Battle scenes between "Kangju" Saka warriors, from the Orlat plaques.
 1st century CE.